alensiljak/interactive-brokers-flex-rs/README.md

 # Usage

+Downloading the Flex Query report requires Query Id and the Token.
+These can be passed in several ways:

+1) as parameters to the download (Dl) method.
+Use parameters `--queryid` and `--token`.
+2) as environment variables:

+  The application will read the values from environment variables:

+  - `IBFLEX_TOKEN`
+  - `IBFLEX_QUERYID`

-Prior to running, you may need to configure the required parameters in the configuration file `ibflex.toml`, which is located in the current directory.
+3) in the configuration file: The application will read the configuration file `ibflex.toml`, which is located in the current directory.

 ## Configuration